PawelBor/PasteHUB-GO-Project-2016/README.md

 #Project Motivation

 The reason we decided to take on this project is because there is nothing like it out there.</br>
-Imagine a website, where you can, without downloading any software, write fully fledged document and retrieve it at any time.</br>
+Imagine a website, where you can, without downloading any software, write fully fledged documents and retrieve them at any time.</br>
 Now imagine on that same website you can have an entire team working on a single document simultaneously.</br>
 </br>
 Sounds good right?
-Well, we decided to make an attempt at making it a reality.
+Well, we decided to make an attempt at making that a reality.

 #Project Outline